ShaiAbulafia/iKnow-MERN-Project-social-media-knowledge-sharing/ReadMe.md

 4. **Sharing Knowledge:** Create your own posts by clicking the "New Post" button and providing relevant content.

-5. **Engagement:** Engage in discussions by commenting on posts and upvoting/downvoting posts and comments.
+5. **Engagement:** Engage in discussions by commenting on posts and rating posts and comments.

-6. **Search and Discover:** Use the search bar to find specific posts or users based on keywords or tags.
+6. **Search and Discover:** Use the search bar to find specific posts or products based on keywords or tags.

-7. **Categories and Tags:** Explore posts organized by categories and discover content through relevant tags.
+7. **Categories and Tags:** Explore posts and discover content through relevant tags.

 8. **Responsive Design:** Enjoy a seamless experience on different devices, including desktops, tablets, and mobile phones.